 Using Our Music

-You'll need to buy a License for any monetized and commercial videos such as vlogs, tutorials, educational (such as school or college projects), paid-for business projects, including non-profit or charity based projects - such as corporate videos or presentations of any kind.
-The License can be used to clear copyright claims and enable monetization.
+You'll need to buy a License if you wish to use our music in your videos such as vlogs, tutorials, educational (such as school or college projects), paid-for business projects, including non-profit or charity based projects - such as corporate videos or presentations of any kind.

 WHAT IS THE LICENSE FOR?